 From here to Black Lake the track parallels the lake’s outlet stream.
 The going is often steep but mitigated by gurgling water sounds and increasingly expansive views of the high country.
 You’ll see some nice cascades higher up as well as the occasional grazing yak.
 50 minutes above Jianshan Meadow, pass by several huts in ruins.

 From the ruins, trek uphill for an hour.
 The final part of this stretch consists of several steep switchbacks.
 Just above the switchbacks, cross a small drainage filled with rocks which is often dry.
 This is the outlet of Yellow Lake.
-Just beyond, a side path leads 50 meters to the right, to a ramshackle hut on a bank above Yellow Lake (黄海).
-At the hut, the lake remains hidden behind trees, but a short path on the left leads down to the water.
+Just beyond, a spur trail leads 50 meters to the right, to a ramshackle hut on a bank above Yellow Lake (黄海).
+At the hut, the lake remains hidden behind trees, but a path on the left leads down to the water.
 The hut is no longer safe for overnight lodging as the roof is in poor condition.